Python Strings

 To verify that a word or character does not exist in a string, use the not in keyword.

-Using not in with an if Statement
+Using 'not in' with an if Statement

 Python String Slicing